ADGEfficiency/adgefficiency.github.io/_posts/2019-02-11-energy-py-linear-forecast-quality.md

 )
 ```

-Finally after some massaging of the `perfect_foresight` and `forecast` objects (which are lists of dictionaries) into pandas DataFrames, we end up with:
+Finally after some massaging of the `perfect_foresight` and `forecast` objects (which are lists of dictionaries) into dataframes, we end up with:

 ```python
 #  we multiply by -1 to convert net costs into net benefits